The fourth soundcamp took place over the weekend of 6 to 7 May 2017.

 For details of activities at each location, please see the list of soundcamps.
-Workshops, walks and performances in 2017 will include contributions by Kate Carr, Lisa Hall, Weather Report, Tom Mudd, Rebeka Clark, Iain Boulton, Tony Whitehead, John Lely, David Rogers, 2.times do, Bram Thomas Arnold and Paul Chaney.
+Workshops, walks and performances in 2017 included contributions by Kate Carr, Lisa Hall, Weather Report, Tom Mudd, Rebeka Clark, Iain Boulton, Tony Whitehead, John Lely, David Rogers, 2.times do, Bram Thomas Arnold and Paul Chaney.

 Food by Leon Lewis.

-The Reveil live broadcast of daybreak sounds begins at 5 AM London time (UTC +1) on Saturday the 6th of May and continues until Sunday morning at 6 AM.
-Circling the planet with the rising sun on International Dawn Chorus day, it assembles daybreak sounds from wherever humans and non humans meet, in forests, on urban rooftops, in the deep oceans.
+The Reveil live broadcast of daybreak sounds began at 5 AM London time (UTC +1) on Saturday the 6th of May and continued until Sunday morning at 6 AM: circling the planet with the rising sun on International Dawn Chorus day, assembling daybreak sounds from wherever humans and non humans meet, in forests, on urban rooftops, in the deep oceans.

-SoundCamp are grateful to CRiSAP, USTSC, SHED, TCV for their support.
+SoundCamp are grateful to Southwark's Neighbourhoods Fund, the North Southwark Environment Trust, CRiSAP, USTSC, SHED, TCV for their support.

-And for ongoing partnerships with Wave Farm in New York, who will again host the main link in 2017, and Resonance FM and Resonance Extra in London, who will carry the show in full and in part.
+And for ongoing partnerships with Wave Farm in New York, who again hosted the main link in 2017, and Resonance FM and Resonance Extra in London, who carried the show in full and in part.

 Soundcamp is a place based project closely tied to Stave Hill Ecological Park in Rotherhithe and produced in collaboration with Rebeka Clark (TRUE / TCV), Clare Street and volunteers at SHEP.